19hours/sg-statutes/Acts/Legal Profession Act.md

 then the rights of the Joint Law Venture or foreign law practice under or arising out of any contract in relation to the legal services provided through the office or place of business in Singapore of the Joint Law Venture or foreign law practice (as the case may be) shall not be enforceable in legal proceedings in the name of the Joint Law Venture or foreign law practice.

+[19/2008]

 (2) Where a foreign lawyer —

-(a) is required to be registered by the Attorney-General under section 130I, 130J or 130K but fails to apply for such registration; or
+(a) is required to be registered by the Attorney-General under section 130I, 130J or 130K but fails to applyfor such registration; or

 (b) fails to furnish any particulars or information required under this Part,

 then the rights of the foreign lawyer under or arising out of any contract in relation to the legal services provided through the office or place of business in Singapore of the Joint Law Venture, foreign law practice or Singapore law practice (as the case may be) in which he is employed or is practising law shall not be enforceable in legal proceedings in the name of the foreign lawyer or of the Joint Law Venture, foreign law practice or Singapore law practice.

+[19/2008]

 (3) Where a solicitor who practises in a Joint Law Venture or foreign law practice —